praveek/launch.en/help/extension-reference/mobile/event-description-template.md

 ---
-description: This page contains tips&templates about the event page structure.
----

----
 title: Event Description Template
 seo-title: Event Description Template in Adobe Launch
-description:
-seo-description:
+description: This page contains tips and templates about the event page structure.
+seo-description: This page contains tips and templates about the event page structure in Adobe Launch.
 ---

 # Event Description Template